Content

 To get the best results from ED pills, try incorporating the following habits into your routine:

-Exercise at least five times a week to reduce your risk of developing diabetes, which is a major risk factor for ED
+Exercise multiple times a week to reduce your risk of developing diabetes, which is a major risk factor for ED

 Eat a balanced diet that’s high in complex carbs, lean proteins, and fibrous vegetables